NazmusShakib/v-tic-tac-toe/README.md

     npm install

 > Head over to Pusher and [register for a free account](https://dashboard.pusher.com/accounts/sign_up), if you don’t already have one.
-Then create an app on [the dashboard](https://dashboard.pusher.com/), and copy out the app credentials (PUSHER_APP_ID, PUSHER_APP_KEY, PUSHER_APP_SECRET and PUSHER_APP_CLUSTER).
+Then create an app on [the dashboard](https://dashboard.pusher.com/) next, check the `Enable client events` from `App settings` tab.
+After that grab the credentials from `App keys` tab (app_id, key, secret and cluster).
 It is super straight-forward.

 Copy the env.example file and make the required configuration changes in the .env file according to your app.